SingularDTV (SNGLS) Price Hits $0.0003 on Top Exchanges

-SingularDTV (SNGLS) traded flat against the dollar during the one day period ending at 10:00 AM Eastern on July 3rd.
-SingularDTV has a market cap of $177,612.76 and approximately $127.00 worth of SingularDTV was traded on exchanges in the last 24 hours.
-One SingularDTV coin can now be bought for $0.0003 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, SingularDTV has traded flat against the dollar.
+SingularDTV (SNGLS) traded flat against the U.S. dollar during the 1-day period ending at 14:00 PM ET on July 9th.
+During the last week, SingularDTV has traded flat against the U.S. dollar.
+SingularDTV has a market cap of $177,612.76 and $127.00 worth of SingularDTV was traded on exchanges in the last 24 hours.
+One SingularDTV coin can now be purchased for $0.0003 or 0.00000000 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.